Bush School of Government and Public Service

 Bush School of Government Accreditations

 The Master of Public Service and Administration (MPSA) is accredited by the National Association of Schools of Public Affairs and Administration.
-In addition, the Master of International Affairs (MIA) is one of only 35 full members of the Professional Schools of International Affairs.
+In addition, the Master of International Affairs (MIA) program is one of only 35 full members of the Association of Professional Schools of International Affairs, which brings together graduate schools specializing in international affairs dedicated to the improvement of the field.

 Why Choose the Bush School of Government

 The Bush School of Government and Public Policy is guided by the principle that public service is a noble calling.
 Plus, courses are designed to develop the leadership skills that many government agencies and private companies are looking for in new hires.
-Located at the Presidential Library of the 41st President, George H.W.
-Bush, students also have access to resources and guest speakers that may not be available at other institutions.
+It is located at the Presidential Library of the 41st President, George H.W.
+Bush.
+Therefore, students also have access to resources and guest speakers that may not be available at other institutions.

 - Top 12% Public Affairs Programs by U.S. News and World Report